QUAREP-LiMi/QUAREP-LiMi-Tool-Kit/README.md

 Macros for automatic measurements on Nikon microscope system are included in the tool kit. \
 Scripts for Zeiss systems can be found here: https://github.com/QUAREP-LiMi/WG1-Automation/tree/main/Microscope_Systems.

-Requirements:
+Requirements for the Nikon automation:
-- Thorlabs power meter + optional thermometer
+- Thorlabs power meter + optional thermometer (PM100A, PM100D, PM100USB, PM400)
 - NIS-AR or NIS-BR + advanced interpreter license
 - Nikon point-scan confocal is not (yet) supported